 A shattered moon.
 A secret plan.
 Last girl standing.
 Fans of Alastair Reynolds, Charles Stross and Peter Hamilton will love Orry Kent.

-Turns out, the pendant Orry stole was crafted by the mysterious civilisation who once lived on the Shattermoon - and a lot of powerful people want it.
-It doesn't take ruthless space pirate Morven Dyas long to track her down, and he's not the only one on her tail.
-When she's unexpectedly rescued by loner Jurgen Mender and his spaceship, Dainty Jane, Orry knows there's only one thing to do.
+Turns out, the pendant Orry stole is more valuable than even she guessed - and a lot of powerful people want it.
+When she's unexpectedly rescued by loner spaceship captain Jurgen Mender, Orry knows there's only one thing to do.

-It requires all of her powers of persuasion to get Mender to agree to her plan, especially when even she can see the madness of pitting an inexperienced young grifter, a space-dog long past his best and an obsolete spaceship against the Imperial Fleet, the worst of the space pirates - and the alien Kadiran, who are getting bored with their uneasy truce with humankind . . .
+Even Orry can see the madness of pitting an inexperienced grifter, a space-dog well past his prime and an obsolete spaceship against the Imperial Fleet, the worst of the space pirates and the alien Kadiran, who are getting bored with their uneasy truce with humankind . . .

 But what other choice does she have?